Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/duplication/introduction.rst

 Instancing
 ==========

-Each Blender object type (mesh, lamp, curve, camera *etc.*) is composed from two parts: an *Object* and *Object Data* (sometimes abbreviated to *ObData*):
+Each Blender object type (mesh, lamp, curve, camera, etc.) is composed from two parts: an *Object* and *Object Data* (sometimes abbreviated to *ObData*):

 Object